Ultimate Colombia Itinerary

 Cartagena showcases city life unlike any other place on your Colombia 3-week itinerary.
 It’s not got the urban feel of cities like Bogota and Medellin.
 Instead, you’ll find tropical vibes and beautiful bright colonial buildings.
 Everywhere you look, there’s color; look out for the ladies carrying fruit on their heads and wearing vibrant dresses.

-Spend your first full day in Cartagena exploring the different neighborhoods, from the colonial houses of the walled city to the street art of Getsamani.
-After a day of wandering, make sure to also visit the famous Cafe Havana in Getsamani, where you can enjoy an authentic salsa dancing experience.
+Spend your first full day in Cartagena exploring the different neighborhoods, from the colonial houses of the walled city to the street art of Getsemani.
+After a day of wandering, make sure to also visit the famous Cafe Havana in Getsemani, where you can enjoy an authentic salsa dancing experience.

 Day 20: Cartagena